Analyzing the battery lifetime of a remote pain monitoring system#

 What if the user has shut down 2.4 GHz channel and only uses 5 GHz?

-The names of the contributing students are shown on the first page.
+The names and matriculation numbers of the contributing students are on the first page.

 You wrote about your assumptions and reasoning, which may not be obvious to the reader, e.g.,